AzizRahmawan/e-commerce-api/readme.md

    ```
    Use queries for searching products: `?search=product name or category name` or navigating to the next page with `?page=number of page`.

-3. **Add a product to the cart using the `/cart` route with the `POST` method.
+3. **Add a product to the cart using `/cart` route with the `POST` method.
 Provide the product ID and quantity in the request body, for example:**
    ```json
    {
        "productId": 1,